 May-Thurner Syndrome can lead to deep vein thrombosis, which if left untreated can cause fatal complications such as a pulmonary embolism.
 Board-certified vascular surgeon Dr. David Naar has been treating patients with complex vein issues since 1985.
 With early detection and treatment, Dr. Naar can correct issues like iliac vein narrowing and prevent them from causing more serious problems.
-Make your appointment at Dr. Naar's Premier Vein Clinic today by calling his office directly or using the online booking feature.
+Make your appointment at Dr. Naar’s Premier Vein Clinic today by calling his office directly or filling out our contact form.

 May-Thurner Syndrome (MTS), also known as iliac vein compression syndrome, impacts two specific blood vessels, the right iliac artery, and the left iliac vein.